To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 domain name | TTL | Record Type | Priority | MX Record

 example.com. | 14400 | MX | 0 | mx1.example.com.

 Important – remember to place periods after the domain name and MX record entries!

-- Erase the values for your old MX entry and click “save”
+Lastly, erase the values for your old MX entry and click “save.”

 You have successfully created new MX record entries, setting your email to be handled by another server.
 Post any questions or comments below!